 1. La Fortuna Waterfall

 Just make sure to arrive early if you want to beat the crowds.
-If you’re spending one week in Costa Rica reserve 2 nights for Arenal.
+If you’re spending one week in Costa Rica, reserve two nights for Arenal.
 The falls are just a short walk from the town; along with the falls, there are also relaxing hot springs to discover as well as a whole host of restaurants and hotels to help make your visit easier.